-Starting and Participating in an Appeal
+Starting and Participating in an Appeal or Review

-Starting the Appeal
+Starting an Appeal

 To request an appeal of a decision, you must complete and file a Notice of Appeal (Form 1).

-Responding to a Notice of Appeal
+Responding to a Notice of Appeal or Request for Review

 Filing Your Forms